 To be honest, I’m surprised more people don’t change careers more often as they learn more about themselves and what truly interests them most.

 Of course, we’ll always be making decisions based on incomplete data, to a degree.
 But I think kids need 1. a broader generalist education and 2. investigatory, critical thinking, and even predictive skills.
-I also think that coding should be a foundational skill, as code is now foundational to nearly all industry now (software having eaten the world).
+I think that coding should be a foundational skill, as code is now foundational to nearly all industry now (software having eaten the world).
 And kids should have greater opportunities to pursue topics they’re passionate about, not be limited to a specific curriculum.

-I plan to be more intentional about this with my own kids but I also appreciate that new formats of education exist for kids growing up today (e.g., Outschool) and for people who didn’t get opportunities earlier and have the desire to change directions (e.g., Lambda School).
+I plan to be more intentional about this with my own kids but I also appreciate that new formats of education are being developed for kids growing up today (e.g., Outschool) as well as for people who didn’t get exposure, encouragement, or opportunities earlier—yet have the desire to change directions (e.g., Lambda School).